DataDog/documentation/content/tracing/_index.md

 ## Additional resources

-For additional help from Datadog staff and other Datadog community members, join the [*apm* channel](https://datadoghq.slack.com/messages/apm) in our Datadog Slack.
-Visit [http://chat.datadoghq.com](http://chat.datadoghq.com) to join the Slack.
+For additional help from Datadog staff and other Datadog community members, please:

+* Join the [*apm* channel](https://datadoghq.slack.com/messages/apm) in our Datadog Slack.
-You can also reach our APM team via email at [tracehelp@datadoghq.com](mailto:tracehelp@datadoghq.com).
+* Reach our APM team via email at [tracehelp@datadoghq.com](mailto:tracehelp@datadoghq.com).